dberghi/Leveraging-Visual-Supervision-for-Array-based-ASDL/README.md

 ## Pretrained models

-In `ckpt/` are available the fully supervised (GT-GT) pretrained models with the GCC-PHAT input features and SALSA-Lite.
+The fully supervised (GT-GT) pretrained models with the GCC-PHAT input features and SALSA-Lite are available in `ckpt/`.